Equipment Use Permits

-(a) Air-Conditioning and Ventilating Systems – Where the system is a voluntary system serving only one floor of a building and:
+Air conditioning and ventilating system installed as a voluntary system, serving only one floor of a building, and that:

-(1) Does not use lot line windows for the intake or exhaust of air or the mounting of equipment.
+(1) does not use lot line openings for the intake or exhaust of air or the mounting of equipment; and

-(2) Is not installed in any public hallway, passageway, or stairway.
+(2) is not installed in any public hallway, passageway, or stairway; and

 Simply stated, any package system under 3 tons which fits in a window or in a wall sleeve is exempt.
 A split system which is on a roof, or penetrates any fire division, roof, or wall, does require an Equipment Use Permit.

 After plans are approved for the installation of and air conditioning system, a permit is obtained by the contractor and the equipment is installed.
 After installation is complete, an application for an Equipment Use Permit is made by the registered professional.
-A controlled inspection is filed.
+Special and Progress Inspections are filed.
 The requirements for inspection are as follows:

 A copy of the Equipment Use Permit must be posted on the equipment for inspection.